watchrabbit/rabbit-executor/README.md

 ## Errors
 Errors processing depends on execution method.
 Method `invoke()` throws `Exception` thrown by command.
 Method `queue()` throws exception thrown by command wrapped in `ExecutionException` when `get()` method is called on returned `Future<V>`.
 Finally, `observe()` method with `onSuccess()` callback suppress exception, and in variant with error callback passes exception to `onFailure()` method.

+## Excluded Exceptions
+`WithExcludedExceptions` method defines exceptions that doesn't open circuit if thrown.
+By default list of excluded exceptions is empty.

 ## Fail silent
 Fail silent mode suppress exceptions thrown by invoke method.
 To enable silent mode just before invoke method use `silentFailMode()`.